goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 supervises a diverse community of open-source contributers working on a variety of related projects.

 This book is about the original Zope project, today known as Zope2.
+When we refer to Zope in this book with a narrower specification we speak of Zope2.

 Other projects include the `Zope3`_ web application framework, many individual packages located in the `Zope Subversion Repository`_ and projects being based